 Some churches that @aboutglos particularly likes for architectural or historical reasons.

-Located on Lower Westgate Street is the historic St Nicholas Church often overlooked by visitors due to the cathedral.
+On Lower Westgate Street is the historic St Nicholas Church, often overlooked by visitors because of the cathedral.
 This church has a fascinating history, the tour guides here are top-notch and very knowledgeable.
-The churches history started in the 12 century and was damaged during the English civil war, during the siege of Gloucester.
+The church’s history started in the 12 century and was damaged in the English civil war during the siege of Gloucester.

-The church has many great artefacts including a replica 14th sanctuary knocker (the Original is in the museum).
-This was used by people, who used to knock to claim sanctuary in the church, a medieval safe space.
+The church has many great artefacts, including a replica 14th sanctuary knocker (the Original is in the museum).
+People who used to knock to claim sanctuary in the church used this.
+Basically, a medieval safe space.
 One feature seen from the outside is the large bracket clock that fixed onto the south side of the tower in 1716.
-This is rather unique by the numbers on the clocks face it uses IIII rather than IV to denote the time at 4 o’clock.
+This is rather unique by the numbers on the clock’s face it uses IIII rather than IV to denote the time at 4 o’clock.

 St Nicholas in Hardwicke

 A village church on one of my favourite walks and in the middle of the local countryside.
 The buildings date back to Norman times and are very well preserved.
 About Hardwicke Church…

 St Michael & All Saints Church in the village of Eastington is on the banks of the River Frome.
 This church is set in some stunning scenery and a magnificent spot to have a break while walking the River Frome.
 About…

 At the top of Churchdown Hill, this small church is pretty stunning and a great destination for a hill walk.
 The building dates back to Norman times and has a rich history.
 About St Barts…

 St Paul’s Church was built to be the first ‘free’ church in Cheltenham, they founded it in 1831.
 Historically Cheltenham’s vicar of the time was alarmed to see the rich of the town were coming to his church and yet their servants had nowhere to worship.
 The vicar set about building a church for the poor, a church where you didn’t have to pay to worship God.